ekoindia/openapi-spec/markdown/README.md

 ### 5. Deactivate Service for User API

-Deactivate a service for your user (agent/retailer/distributor).
+Use this API to deactivate a service for your user (agent/retailer/distributor).

 #### Details
 - **Method:** PUT